 only available on the command-line, via the

-We’ve added first-class support for stack tags in the Pulumi Console as well.
+We’ve added first-class support for stack tags in the Pulumi Service as well.
 You can create, update, and delete tags from within the console.

 Making it easier to create and edit tag data is just the beginning.
 We’ve started to add new search/filtering capabilities based on stack tags.
 For example, you can now use filters to rapidly add stacks to Pulumi teams.

-We will continue wiring stack tags throughout other parts of the Pulumi Console, so stay tuned!
+We will continue wiring stack tags throughout other parts of the Pulumi Service, so stay tuned!
 Also, this new feature was added by Pulumi’s first (and extremely awesome) intern, Tasia (👋)!

 Deep Linking into CI/CD Systems

 Many people practice continuous delivery using Pulumi, automatically updating stacks in response to code check-ins or merges.
-We’ve now added support for deep links from the Pulumi Console back into your CI/CD tool of choice.
-So, for example, you’ll now see links to the Circle CI job or Travis CI build from the Pulumi Console.
+We’ve now added support for deep links from the Pulumi Service back into your CI/CD tool of choice.
+So, for example, you’ll now see links to the Circle CI job or Travis CI build from the Pulumi Service.